eslint/js/README.md

     // create a top-level tokens array containing all tokens
     tokens: false,

-    // Set to 3, 5, 6, 7, or 8 to specify the version of ECMAScript syntax you want to use.
+    // Set to 3, 5 (default), 6, 7, 8, or 9 to specify the version of ECMAScript syntax you want to use.
-    // You can also set to 2015 (same as 6), 2016 (same as 7), or 2017 (same as 8) to use the year-based naming.
+    // You can also set to 2015 (same as 6), 2016 (same as 7), 2017 (same as 8), or 2018 (same as 9) to use the year-based naming.
     ecmaVersion: 5,

     // specify which type of script you're parsing ("script" or "module")